 Another factor that can contribute to looseness is age.
 It is a simple fact of life that the natural elasticity of many parts of our body decreases as we get older (just think about what happens to your skin)—and the vagina is not immune to those changes.
 Thus, older women may experience vaginal looseness, but that’s only because everything gets looser over time, and that's true for people of all sexes.
 However, there are ways of decreasing vaginal looseness that women of any age can do, such using ben wa balls or trying Kegel exercises.

-In short, despite the popular media’s obsession with likening the vaginas of women who have had a lot of sex to “hallways,” there just doesn’t seem to be anything to back it up.
+In short, although the vaginas of women who have had a lot of sex are sometimes likened to “hallways,” there just isn't anything to back it up.
 While some women’s vaginas may become looser over time, it’s not a function of how much sex they’re having.
-It's time we as a society stopped judging both women and men for the natural size of their genitals and started teaching people to love and enjoy their bodies just the way they are.

 Barrett, G., Pendry, E., Peacock, J., Victor, C., Thakar, R., & Manyonda, I. (2000).
 Women's sexual health after childbirth.
 BJOG: An International Journal of Obstetrics & Gynecology, 107, 186-195.